AymenNacer/Running-ROS-TurtleBot3-Robot-Simulation/README.md

     * cd ~/catkin_ws && catkin_make

-# start simulating TurtleBot3 and move the robot using Keyboard
+# start simulating TurtleBot3 and move the robot using the Keyboard
 There are many different environments to simulate the robot in such as empty environment, a house, environment for SLAM testing i will use the house environment, type: